 Elderberries have shown to offer some relief to those suffering from the flu and can also serve as a natural diuretic and laxative.
 But you need to be careful about which fruits you choose.

 Unripe and uncooked elderberries are considered toxic because of the presence of a toxic alkaloid compound.
-If you eat raw berries,
+If you eat raw berries, you may suffer from diarrhea and vomiting.
+As long as you’re eating ripe or cooked elderberries, you’re good to go.

 3. Rhubarb Leaves